r-temp/NetworkSimulatorPublic/README.md

 cd qemu
 mkdir build
 cd build
-../configure --target-list=x86_64-softmmu --enable-debug
+../configure --target-list=x86_64-softmmu
 make -j8
 ```

 ## Base image

-The system assume the existence of a base.qcow2 image into which it can ssh with password `1234`.
+The system assume the existence of a qcow2 image into which it can ssh on `root` with password `1234`.
+(It can be easily modified in `/network_simulator/start.py`)

 ### Creating the image
 First create an empty qcow2 image \